bjarnef/Vendr-Payment-Provider-Yourpay/README.md

 # Vendr Template Payment Provider

-Template Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Template Yourpay Provider for Vendr, the eCommerce package for Umbrao v8+